AdobeDocs/frameio-api/src/pages/guides/Authorization to File Upload/index.md

 > * The `x-amz-acl` header must be included and be set to private.
 > * The `Content-Type` header must match the `media_type` specified in the original **Create File (local upload)** request.
 This is true even when uploading the file as separate parts.

-In the sample Python script below, we’re passing in one upload url in the `upload_urls` parameter, though as noted above, you may have more than one provided to you based on the file size set in the request body for **Create File (local upload).**
+In the sample Python script below, we're passing in one upload url in the `upload_urls` parameter, though as noted above, you may have more than one provided to you based on the file size set in the request body for **Create File (local upload).**

 ``` python
 import requests